Akio6265/assignment-FSD-backend/README.md

 This backend is mostly a bunch of quality apis.

 # Routers
 There are 2 types of routers, get and post.
-Here's a briefly representation on al the routers.
+Here's a briefly representation on all the routers.

 ## dashboard